Global existence for the 2D incompressible isotropic elastodynamics for small initial data

 In this paper, we consider the questions of the global existence and the asymptotic behavior for the motion of elastic waves for isotropic incompressible materials in 2D.
 The motion of an elastic body is described as a time dependent family of orientation preserving diffeomorphism $x(t,\cdot)$, $0\leq t < T$.
 Material point $X$ in the reference configuration is deformed to the spatial position $x(t, X)$ at time $t$.
 Initially, we have $x(0,X)=X$.
 We use $X(t, x)$ to denote the inverse map of $x(t,X)$ and we have $X(0,x)=x$.

-Classically, the dynamic of motion can be described as a second order partial differential equation in the Lagrangian coordinates.
-But in the incompressible case, the equations are more conveniently formulated as a first order system of equations in the Eulerian coordinates.
-We can see more directly the motion of an elastic body in Eulerian coordinates.
+Since we can see more directly the motion of an elastic body in Eulerian coordinates, we work in the Eulerian coordinates formulation.
 From now on, if without special annotations, the derivatives $(\p_t, \nabla)$ are with respect to the Eulerian coordinates $(t,x)$.

 For the purposes of fixing notations and seeing how the incompressible condition enters the picture, we record the following lemma, which can be found in \cite{Lei2}[Lemma 2.1]: \begin{lemma} Given a family of deformations $x(t, X)$, define the velocity, deformation gradient and the displacement gradient as follows: